-Welcome to the homepage for McGill MATH 140 Calculus 1 (Fall 2017) taught by Sidney Trudeau along with Xianchang Meng et al., at Jacob’s Help Desk!
+Welcome to the homepage for McGill MATH 140 Calculus 1 (Winter 2018) taught by Lars Martin Sektnan, at Jacob’s Help Desk!

 - About the Mastery Lectures for MATH 140.

 - Cost & payment info for MATH 140.com Mastery Lectures.

 - Upcoming Sessions for MATH 140.

 - Comments from previous students.

 - What you should know about MATH 140: The Long View

 About the Weekly Mastery Lectures for Math 140